District of Columbia Online Nurse Midwifery Programs

 How to Work Towards a CNM License

-To pursue a career as a certified nurse midwife (CNM), candidates must complete an (online) nurse-midwifery program that has been accredited by the Accreditation Commission for Midwifery Education (ACME).
+To pursue a career as a certified nurse midwife (CNM), candidates must complete online courses for midwifery that has been accredited by the Accreditation Commission for Midwifery Education (ACME).
 ACME is the accreditation agency of the American College of Nurse-Midwives (ACNM).
 Graduate candidates from an ACME-accredited program must then take and pass a national certification exam administered by the American Midwifery Certification Board (AMCB).

 After this has been successfully completed, the individual could seek state licensure and or certification as a nurse midwife from his or her state's board of nursing.
 If this is your goal, the specifics of licensure and regulations related to midwifery practice and prescriptive authority vary widely among the states; therefore, you should make sure to inquire what these rules are in your state.